Generalizing the Linearized Doubling approach, I: General theory and new minimal surfaces and self-shrinkers: Tilted catenoids

 \begin{example}[$H$ on catenoidal bridges over $\T\subset\Sph^3$] Let $\T$ be the Clifford torus in $\Sph^3 \subset\R^4 \simeq \C^2$.
 Given $p = (1/\sqrt{2}, 1/\sqrt{2}) \in \T$, let $\cat: = \cat[p, \tau, 0]$.
 From \ref{exClifford}, the metric induced by $g$ on $\cat$ is

 where $\zz = \tau \sss$ and $\rr = \tau \cosh \sss$ on $\cat$.
 As in \cite[Lemma 3.18]{kapouleas:clifford} or \cite[Proposition 4.28]{Wiygul}, it follows that

 \end{example}

 The preceding examples show that the mean curvature on a catenoidal bridge over $\Spheq \subset \Sph^3$ satisfies better estimates than the mean curvature on a bridge over $\T$.
 This is due to the fact that $\Spheq$ is totally geodesic while $\T$ is not.
-We will see more generally (cf. \ref{Ltensest}(ii)(b) and (iii)(b) and \ref{LH}(i) below) that dominant terms in the mean curvature of a bridge $\cat[p, \tau, \kappaunder]$ are driven by the second fundamental form of $\Sigma$ when $\left.
+We will see more generally (see \ref{Ltensest}(iii) and (v) and \ref{LH}(i) below) that dominant terms in the mean curvature of a bridge $\cat[p, \tau, \kappaunder]$ are driven by the second fundamental form of $\Sigma$ when $\left.
 A^\Sigma\right|_p$ does not vanish.
-Unfortunately, the resulting estimates on $H$ will not be by themselves sufficient for our applications, and it will be essential to observe (cf. \ref{LH}(ii) and \ref{LH2}(ii)) that the projection as in \ref{dlowharm} of $H$ onto the first harmonics of such a bridge satisfies a better estimate.
+Unfortunately, the resulting estimates on $H$ will not be by themselves sufficient for our applications, and it will be essential to observe later in \ref{LH}(ii) and \ref{LH2}(ii) that the projection onto the first harmonics $\Hcal_1 H$ of the mean curvature $H$ of such a bridge (to be defined in \ref{dlowharm}) satisfies a better estimate.

 For the rest of the section, fix $p\in \Sigma$ and let $(\rr, \theta, \zz)$ be cylindrical Fermi coordinates about $\Sigma$ centered at $p$ as in \ref{dgeopolar}.